 - Eat on a schedule, rather than waiting until you feel hungry.
 You still need to eat even if you do not feel hungry while being treated for cancer. - Eat 5 or 6 small meals each day instead of 3 large meals.
-Many people find it easier to eat smaller amounts more often. - Eat foods that are high in protein and calories.
+Many people find it easier to eat smaller amounts more often. - ▶ Eat foods that are high in protein and calories.
 Do not fill up on low-calorie foods or fluids.
 "Power pack" your diet by adding protein and calories to other foods.
 Add toppings like peanut butter, olive oil, nuts, seeds, avocado, honey, and jam to all foods.
-Try the recipe for Overnight Oats on page 36.
+Try the recipe for peanut butter snack spread on page 37.
 For other ideas, see the lists of how to add protein on page 49 and how to add calories on page 52. - Drink milkshakes, smoothies, juices, or soups if you do not feel like eating solid foods.
 These can provide the protein, vitamins, and calories your body needs.
 Try the recipe for the High-Protein Milkshake on page 37.
-For other ideas, see the list of full-liquid foods on page 42. - Add protein powder to recipes.
-You can add unflavored protein powder to many recipes such as macaroni and cheese, oatmeal, sauces, mashed potatoes, smoothies, soups, or pancakes.
+For other ideas, see the list of full-liquid foods on page 42. - ▶ Cook with protein-fortified milk.
+You can use protein-fortified milk (instead of regular milk) when cooking foods such as macaroni and cheese, pudding, cream sauce, mashed potatoes, cocoa, soups, or pancakes.
+See the recipe for protein-fortified milk on the next page.